Newsletter April 2021 SMEMA Hermes Adaptor Pre-Orders

 A dedicated product website is available from: www.the-hermes-standard-smema-adaptor.info

 To place a pre-order visit our eStore: store.4IR.UK

 I finally would like to thank those who have reached out to us over the years and have waited what seems so long to get their hands on an Adaptor.
 To receive enquiries from all over the World has been very warming and has given us the encouragement to keep going through recent tough times.

 I would love to mention you by name but I can’t but one enquiry I can mention is a call from Naim Kapadia representing The Manufacturing Technology Centre (MTC) in Coventry, UK who was keen to use their government backed demonstration facilities to showcase how their legacy SMT equipment could be upgraded for a Smart Factory.

-I would also like to give a special thanks to Nick Morilla at CT Production, Lucy Devall at the Arts University Bournemouth, Sharon Jones of Barclays Eagle Labs and Michael Burnford of Smartboxx to which none of this would be possible without.
+I would also like to give a special thanks to Nick Morilla at CT Production, Lucy Devall at the Arts University Bournemouth, Sharon Jones of Barclays Eagle Labs, Michael Burnford of Smartboxx and Web Developer Chace Teera to which none of this would be possible without.